tarantool/ansible-cartridge/README.md

 ```

 You can also simply edit some replicaset.
-To do this define `cartridge_scenario` variable like this:
+To do this, define `cartridge_scenario` variable like this:

 ```yaml
 cartridge_scenario: